vidaxl-com/cowlog/packages/cowlog/README.md

 [--inspect](https://nodejs.org/en/docs/inspector/)
 of the NodeJs.

 - CowLog can help you refactor your code faster.
-Our aim is that the code would run on every node.js environment >= 4.0.0 but for now, it supports only ES6 environments.
+Our aim is that the code would run on every node.js environment >= 6.4.0.

 ## Installation
 ```bash